Post updated: October 15th, 2025

-Here’s what we know so far…
+Here’s what we know so far about the proposed new property taxes…

+Stamp duty is currently paid when a property is bought.
 Those buying homes for less than £125,000 do not pay stamp duty and first-time buyers are exempt on properties worth up to £300,000.
 Those buying a second home or an investment are charged above the standard rate.
-For everyone else, depending on the purchase price, stamp duty can run into tens of thousands of pounds.
-This is seen as unfair and undermines growth.
-Hence our scrap stamp duty campaign.

 Over the summer, reports in the Guardian suggested officials have been asked to study how a new ‘proportional’ property tax could be implemented and model its impact before reporting back to ministers.
-According to a paper by Tim Leunig at Think Tank Onward, which has informed Treasury thinking this proposal would see stamp duty scrapped and replaced with:
+According to a paper by Tim Leunig at Think Tank Onward, which has informed Treasury thinking, this proposal would see stamp duty scrapped and replaced with:

 Critics fear this will make people even more reluctant to move home in these areas and discourage people from downsizing into smaller homes.

-The amount would be based on the value of the property and the national property tax rate which would be set by the government.
+The amount would be based on the value of the property and the national property tax rate, which would be set by the government.

 While the reports don’t mention specific figures, Treasury officials have been reportedly in part drawing on the findings of The Onward Think Tax report “A Fairer Property Tax” which states “an annual rate of 0.54%, with a 0.278% supplement on values over £1m would raise the same amount as stamp duty”.

-Commentators suspect this property tax won’t run as it would be unlikely to replace the revenue from stamp duty which last year alone raised £11.6bn for the Treasury coffers.
+Commentators suspect this new property tax won’t run as it would be unlikely to replace the revenue from stamp duty which last year alone raised £11.6bn for the Treasury coffers.

 Again, in the absence of details from the government this is impossible to say.
 But the Onward report guiding government thinking says, ‘the replacement for stamp duty would not be retrospective on properties on which stamp duty has already been paid’.